moov-io/watchman/docs/methodology/index.md

 | Medium | Supporting Information | Addresses, dates of birth, and contextual metadata |
 | Low | Relationship Data | Connections to other entities, when available |

+### Using Multiple Fields

+Watchman is designed for searches to use multiple fields and downranks name only searches.
+In production usage there are many false positive matches when searching by a name or partial name.

 ## Advanced Name Matching

 ### Jaro-Winkler Algorithm